thomasJoei/productstore-api/README.md

 ## Notes
+- Code is feel bit verbose, this is intended since some companies enforce no abbreviations convention.
 - For simplicity API is using UTC timezone.
 - Unit tests have not been pushed too far in this exercise except for controller validation, real project would require more for service layer and Util classes.